On Test

 At Sea

 Poole Harbour, the location for our test, dished up quite a challenge for the Marex during the sea trial.
 A fierce south-easterly pouring across the bay rendered the usual sheltered spots useless so it had to buckle up and face it front on.
-Given the white-tipped chop and deepening swell the sup-35ft 330 handled the conditions incredibly well.
+Given the white-tipped chop and deepening swell, the sup-35ft 330 handled the conditions incredibly well.
 We weren't blasting through the waves but the hull rode through the crests with real confidence and didn't shower the decks with spray, even when we were heading dead upwind.

 Downwind, the single sterndrive handling comes to life, allowing the boat to happily surf down the back of larger waves and change direction with impressive agility.
 With the single D6, it feels like a very well-balanced boat, rarely needing any input from the trim tabs even in a messy seaway.
 In fact, with auto trim on both the sterndrive leg and the trim blades there is very little for the skipper to think about in bad conditions, simply set the most comfortable speed and let the electronics deal with the rest.

-These weren't the conditions to really test the boat out at the top end, though 32 knots should be easy to achieve with this motor, the quick reactions of the 6-cylinder diesel to inputs from the throttle make fighting out of deeper troughs very easy.
+These weren't the conditions to really test the boat out at the top end, though 32 knots should be easy to achieve with this motor, the quick reactions of the six-cylinder diesel to inputs from the throttle make fighting out of deeper troughs very easy.
 There always seems to be plenty in reserve to dig the boat out of trouble and the pick-up across the rev range is sharp.

 Power Game